 Don't throw away your household items

-You don't have to head out to the shops for all of your gardening equipment — According to Nicola, you might have things lying around the house that you can use to keep your plants safe and happy.
+You don't have to head out to the shops for all of your gardening equipment — you might even have things lying around the house that you can use to keep your plants safe and happy.

-She says, 'Reuse items like empty plastic bottles.
-Cut them in half and you can create your own mini greenhouse to place over individual seedlings that you have planted out that may still be vulnerable to cold weather.'
+"Reuse items like empty plastic bottles.
+Cut them in half and you can create your own mini greenhouse to place over individual seedlings that you have planted out that may still be vulnerable to cold weather".

 There are also lots of different household items that you can use to plant seedling starters in — ice cream cones, hollowed out citrus skins and egg shells work perfectly.